 Treatments for Stroke

-In the past, there was little that could be done to treat a stroke once it had occurred.
-Today, however, there are several options available to treat stroke and help reduce or eliminate disability.
+There are several options available to treat stroke and help reduce or eliminate disability.
 Patients are evaluated and treated based on individual need and established guidelines.

 Aneurysm coiling is a procedure performed to treat an aneurysm by blocking it with soft platinum coils that are placed in the aneurysm through a catheter.